areed1192/python-trading-robot/README.md

 ```

 For more detailed examples, go to the `trading_robot.py` file to see an example of how to use the library along with all the different objects inside.

+## Support these Projects

+**Patreon:**
+Help support this project and future projects by donating to my [Patreon Page](https://www.patreon.com/sigmacoding).
+I'm always looking to add more content for individuals like yourself, unfortuantely some of the APIs I would require me to pay monthly fees.

+**YouTube:**
+If you'd like to watch more of my content, feel free to visit my YouTube channel [Sigma Coding](https://www.youtube.com/c/SigmaCoding).

+**Hire Me:**
+If you have a project, you think I can help you with feel free to reach out at [coding.sigma@gmail.com](mailto:coding.sigma@gmail.com?subject=[GitHub]%20Project%20Proposal) or fill out the [contract request form](https://forms.office.com/Pages/ResponsePage.aspx?id=ZwOBErInsUGliXx0Yo2VfcCSWZSwW25Es3vPV2veU0pUMUs5MUc2STkzSzVQMFNDVlI5NjJVNjREUi4u)